mantoufan/yzhanTranslator/README.md

-# YZhanTranslater
+# yzhanTranslator

-YZhanTranslater is a PHP library for translating content using OpenAI's language models with caching capabilities.
+yzhanTranslator is a PHP library for translating content using OpenAI's language models with caching capabilities.
 It supports translating strings and JSON objects, as well as language detection.

 ## Features